khashayardadashi/face-id/README.md

 # Face Recognition Authentication
 ### Introduction
-Welcome to the Face Recognition Authentication project!
+> Welcome to the Face Recognition Authentication project!
 This project aims to provide a secure and seamless identity verification process using facial recognition technology

 ### Installation and Setup
-Guide on installing Flask and required packages.

 ### Registration and Login
 Instructions for registering and logging in using facial recognition.